NBA Players

 Endorsements Deals

 Throughout the later stages of his career, Aldridge typically earned $1.5 million per year from brand endorsements, working with companies such as Gunn Automotive, HEB Grocery, Nike, and Panini.
 At the time, this represented roughly 7.5% of his average annual income.
-From the moment he was drafted in 2006, LaMarcus signed an endorsement contract with Nike, often wearing different versions of the Nike Air Max Hyperposite during his games.
+From the moment he was drafted in 2006, LaMarcus signed an endorsement contract with Nike and often wore various versions of the Nike Air Max Hyperposite during games.

 Over the years, he appeared in numerous ad campaigns and commercials for a ton of renowned brands.
 His notable television commercial work included promotions for American Express and Comcast.